Legal Advice for Compensation Insurance Claims & TPD Payouts

 An example of contributory negligence is when a pedestrian crosses the road, ignoring the traffic signals, and is hit by a drunk driver.
 Even though the motorist would be prosecuted for driving under the influence, the pedestrian has some liability because they did not follow the road rules.

 Please know you can still claim compensation when you contributed to your injury.
-Our experienced personal injury lawyers will negotiate your level of liability to deliver a stronger outcome.
+Our personal injury lawyers will explain how to negotiate your level of liability to deliver a more decisive outcome.

 What is the Statutory Duty for Specific Activities or Occupations

 Statutory duty refers to the legal obligation imposed on certain professions or activities that require specific standards of care.
-To fulfill their statutory obligation, someone must abide by the laws in effect for their task.
+Hence, to fulfil their statutory obligation, someone must abide by the laws for their task.

 Medical practitioners, for instance, are frequently held to a high standard of care because their occupation is governed by numerous statutes that specify what constitutes acceptable practice.
 They risk being responsible for any harm or damage that results from infringing these rules.
-Similarly, construction workers are legally obligated to keep themselves and those around them safe.
+Similarly, construction workers are legally obligated to protect themselves and those around them.

 Furthermore, statutory duty is a vital component of our legal system because it means that people working in specific occupations are held liable for their actions.
 They can be made to pay damages to those they hurt when they don’t meet the expected standards.

-A good understanding of the Civil Liability Act helps when dealing with a civil liability claim.
-Knowing how it works and what it means helps you determine your legal rights and make informed decisions when pursuing or defending a claim.
+A solid understanding of the Civil Liability Act helps with a civil liability claim.
+Knowing how it works and what it means enables you to determine your legal rights and make informed decisions when pursuing or defending a claim.
 Without a solid understanding of the act, you risk making mistakes, costing you time, money, and even your case.

 Share this article :